logicguy1/Setting-up-discord.py/README.md

 In the windows terminal we have 3 main commands
 ```
 dir (lists folders and files in your current directory)
-cd folder (change directory or move into a diffrent folder)
+cd <folder> (change directory or move into a diffrent folder)
 cd .. (move out of the current folder)
 ```

 **Unix**
 The unix terminal is a bit more complicated but i will go over the basics here
 ```
-ls (This lists all files in your current directory you can also add the -l tag to make it a list)
+ls (This lists all files in your current directory you can also add the -l flag to make it a list)
-cd folder (Changes the directory)
+cd <folder> (Changes the directory)
 cd ..
 (Moves you out of a folder)
 ```
 Using these 3 commands you should be able to move arround in the terminal, you want to move into your work folder